Earth Day Network Driving Effort and Coordinating Historic International Mobilization

 Citizen Science.
 EDN will leverage Citizen Science and emerging technologies to engage one million global citizens in the 50th anniversary Earth Challenge 2020, collecting one billion data points measuring air quality, water quality, pollution and human health.
 This initiative is being developed in association with dozens of major partners in the science and health communities as well as leading technology companies.

 Advocacy.
-Creating millions of avenues for civic engagement in all 195 countries in the world and working with decision makers worldwide, including policy makers, local, regional and national governments and private and corporate sector leaders, EDN will lead a global effort to build consensus and take action to protect the earth.
+Creating millions of avenues for civic engagement in more than 190 countries in the world and working with decision makers worldwide, including policy makers, local, regional and national governments and private and corporate sector leaders, EDN will lead a global effort to build consensus and take action to protect the earth.

 Volunteering.
 Engaging 100 million people in public events and one billion others in individual actions, including K-12 students around the world, this month-long worldwide volunteer driven program – the Great Global Cleanup –will remove billions of pieces of trash from our neighborhoods, beaches and parks.
 EDN is also working with partners to plant 7.8 billion trees, one for every human who will live on the planet in 2020.